Typhoon Paka: Northern Mariana Islands

-A typhoon watch was issued for Rota, Tinian, and Saipan on December 14, which was upgraded to a typhoon warning the next day.
+A typhoon watch was issued for Rota, Tinian, and Saipan on 14 December, which was upgraded to a typhoon warning the next day.
 Because Paka was intensifying while passing to the south of Rota, the first wind, or northeast through east winds, was less severe than the second wind from the southeast.
 Sustained winds on the island reached 145 km/h, with gusts reaching 185 km/h.
 Many trees in the mountainous portion of the island were left defoliated, which limited nesting and foraging sites for the endangered bridled white-eye bird.
 While passing to the south of the island, Paka dropped 250–300 mm of rain.
 Damage on the island totaled $4.4 million (1997 USD, $6.4 million 2015 USD).
 The typhoon also produced above-normal precipitation on Saipan.

 Aftermath

 Following the passage of the typhoon in the Ailinglaplap Atoll in the Marshall Islands, residents experienced severe food shortages due to damaged crops and little rainfall.
 Experts estimated the entire redevelopment of its fauna would require more than a decade.
 As a result of the crop shortage, large-scale evacuations of the islands' residents were considered.
-Officials in the nation requested assistance from the Federal Emergency Management Agency of the United States, and on March 20, 1998, the area was declared a disaster area; the declaration allowed for the usage of emergency funds.
+Officials in the nation requested assistance from the Federal Emergency Management Agency of the United States, and on 20 March 1998, the area was declared a disaster area; the declaration allowed for the usage of emergency funds.

-On December 17, 1997, President Bill Clinton declared Guam a federal disaster area, making it eligible for federal assistance.
+On 17 December 1997, President Bill Clinton declared Guam a federal disaster area, making it eligible for federal assistance.
 One week later, a disaster declaration was ordered for the Northern Mariana Islands.
 Ultimately, FEMA received 14,770 Individual Assistance Applications from residents on Guam.
 In turn, FEMA provided the residents with over $27 million in assistance (1997 USD, $39 million 2015 USD).
 The entire island of Guam was left without power after Paka.
 Water and sewage systems on Guam were directly affected minimally by the typhoon.
 With the usage of power generators, most areas of the island had water pumping capabilities within a few days after the typhoon.
 The Antonio B. Won Pat International Airport was partially reopened to daytime flights a day after the typhoon, and by a week after the passage of Paka the airport was fully re-opened.

 Retirement

-Due to the severe damage from the typhoon, the Central Pacific Hurricane Center requested the retirement of the name in April 2006; the name Paka was replaced with Pama.
+Due to the typhoon's impacts on Guam, the World Meteorological Organization later retired the name Paka from future use in the central North Pacific.
+The name Pama was chosen as its replacement.